rubenahrens/bike-rental-extended/README.md

 ## Start the application

-The application consists of 2 modules that need to be started individually.
+The application consists of two modules that need to be started individually.
 Both modules are needed to make the demo work, but it doesn't matter in which order they are started.

 Simply run the Spring Boot application: